kurlerprudent/rn-assignment6-11041617/CartApp/README.md

     1. Users have the ability to explore a range of products obtained from an external API.
     2. Detailed information about each product is available on a dedicated screen.
     3. Users can add products to their cart and conveniently remove items they do not want.
-    4. User selections and cart contents are stored locally using AsyncStorage.
+    4. User selections and cart contents are stored locally .
-    5. Seamless accessibility is provided through a smooth drawer component or Expo's built-in navigation.
+    5. Seamless accessibility is provided through a smooth drawer component.
-    6. The app follows clean and responsive design principles, maintaining a polished UI.

 # Components